 Contributors (Russell McVeagh): Hannah Bain and Erin Gatenby

 This article is intended only to provide a summary of the subject covered.
 It does not purport to be comprehensive or to provide legal advice.
 No person should act in reliance on any statement contained in this publication without first obtaining specific professional advice.
 If you require any advice or further information on the subject matter of this newsletter, please contact the partner/solicitor in the firm who normally advises you, or alternatively contact one of the partners listed below.

-Special Counsel, Litigation
+Special Counsel, Climate Change

 Partner, Public Law and Regulation